F1rst-Unicorn/cinit/doc/README.md

 * `USER`

 Additional parameters may be specified.
 If no value is given, cinit will forward the value from its own environment.
+If the value is not present in cinit's environment, no value will be passed (instead of an empty one).

 The values of the variables support simple templating.
 Use `{{ VAR }}` to refer to another variable in the environment.
 Note that `VAR` has to be